transformatek/webmapping-examples/leaflet-plain-javascript/README.md

     <script src="./leaflet-map.js" type="text/javascript"></script>
 ```

-If you use a static file, also add the javascript file containing th data to your HTML file
+If you use a static file, add also the javascript file containing th data to your HTML file.
 ```html
     <script src="./pois.js" type="text/javascript"></script>
 ```